• Home

 Bunker Spoon Trolling Rig

-Trolling bunker spoons are used mainly by anglers on the east coast to catch trophy striped bass.
+Trolling bunker spoons are used mainly by anglers on the East Coast to catch trophy-striped bass.
+Knowing how much line is released from the reel is crucial for determining the depth at which the bunker spoons are running.
 They imitate large baits like flounder, butterfish, mackerel, herring, and June weakfish.

-They are available in different colours, but white, chartreuse, and green are the most popularly used.
+They are available in different colors, but white, chartreuse, and green are the most popular used.
 It has an 8ft rod with an ultra-soft model trolling wire and a speed of 2.5 to 3.5 knots.
 Combine it with a wire or braided line to get the spoons into the deep water column.

 The most popular bunker spoon rigs are; Tony Maja bunker spoons, reliable bunker spoons, and spoon-fed and innovative bunker spoons.